 Insurance companies unfairly target doctors’ disability claims because of the high value of benefits paid for these claims.
 Our Kansas City long-term disability attorneys fight to stop insurance companies from taking advantage of a health provider’s employment setting and work conditions to deny valid LTD claims.

-Whether you are filing a claim under an individual disability insurance (IDI) policy, employer-provided disability policy, or another LTD insurance policy, you need an experienced attorney at your side to protect your rights and best interests.
+Whether you are filing a claim under an individual disability insurance (IDI) policy, employer-provided disability policy, or another LTD insurance policy, you need our experienced attorney at your side to protect your rights and best interests.

 Interpreting the type of LTD insurance policy and the terms within the policy are crucial steps.
 Deadlines and specific rules vary depending on the type of policy.
 A thorough analysis is required to develop a strategy for obtaining long-term disability benefits for doctors.